 then in 1879, Mormon settlers came to this area to build a community.
 They bought the land claims from Bush.
 The leader of the Mormon group was Fred Hamblin.
 Hamblin was the brother of the famous missionary and scout, Jacob Hamblin.
 The settlers named the town Frisco, in honor of the nearby San Francisco River.
 Eventually, the name was changed to Alpine because the White Mountains surrounding the town resembled the Alps.

 Nearby hiking trails and scenic drives, close to the primitive area and wilderness At 9100 feet, this is one of the highest campgrounds in Arizona.
 With that in mind, you might suspect that it’s cool up here.
 And you’d be right, deliciously cool–when it’s hot everywhere else.
 You might also suspect that the surroundings are alpine.
 Right again!
-High country tree species such as Colorado Blue and Engelmann spruce, subalpine and corkbark fir and quaking aspen shade these campgrounds.
+High country tree species such as Colorado Blue and Engelmann spruce, sub alpine and cork bark fir and quaking aspen shade these campgrounds.
 The understory is made up of plants you might more readily expect to run across in Canada or the American northwest.
 Two species of columbine, several hard to find orchids, and some of Arizona’s best mushrooming can be found here.
 The wildlife species you’ll see here are high country dwellers too.
 Elk, mule deer and wild turkey make regular appearances in the meadows and forests that surround Hannagan and KP Cienega.
 Black bear sightings happen frequently enough not to be considered rare, but don’t worry, these bears are wild.
-The want to get close to you even less than you want to get up close and personal with them.
-In the trees you’ll see Abert squirrels, and Steller jays, and if you have a sharp eye you might catch a glimpse of a rare northern goshawk.
+They want to get close to you even less than you want to get up close and personal with them.
+In the trees, you’ll see Abert squirrels and Steller Jays, and if you have a sharp eye you might catch a glimpse of a rare northern goshawk.